forseti-security/forseti-security/_includes/docs/latest/deployment_prerequisites.md

 ### Creating service accounts

-If you are setting up a developer environment, It is recommended that you use the credential from the Forseti service accounts.
+If you are setting up a developer environment, it's best to use the credential from the Forseti service accounts.
 You can also use your own Google credentials from when you ran `gcloud auth login`, but your personal credential might drift and differ from the Forseti service account.